-Deepest Chocolate Espresso Chip Cookies are for serious chocolate and coffee lovers ~ count me in!
+Chocolate Espresso Chip Cookies are for serious chocolate and coffee lovers ~ these dark chocolate chip shortbread cookies melt in your mouth!

 They are so deep and dark that it was hard to get a good shot of them, they suck in the light like little chocolatey black holes.
 I had to sprinkle some confectioner’s sugar on top to make them show up.
 But don’t worry, what you can’t see, you will definitely taste.